mvysny/karibu-testing/README.md

 * If you are using Vaadin 8, head to [Getting Started with Vaadin 8](docs/testing-v8.md).
 * If you are using Vaadin 10, head to [Getting Started with Vaadin 10](docs/testing-v10.md).

+## More Resources

+* The [video](https://www.youtube.com/watch?v=XOhv3y2GXIE) which explains everything behind the serverless testing technique.
+* The [Serverless web testing](http://mavi.logdown.com/posts/3147601) article describes this technique in more depth.